MixedMC/MixedMC/profile/README.md

 We are a Minecraft: Bedrock Edition minigames server thriving to be the best.
 Our team consists of developers excited to create experiences, for both you and players, around the globe!

+We use MixedMC Games to expand our experience while constructing something cool.

 ### What do we do?

 - We try to make amazing creations by using variety of programming languages